mikewest/internetdrafts/first-party-cookies/draft.md

 1. Add the following requirement to the list in step 1:

-    *   If the cookie's `samesite-flag` is true, and the HTTP request is cross-site (as defined in {{same-site-requests}} then exclude the cookie unless all of the following statements hold:
+    *   If the cookie's `samesite-flag` is not "None", and the HTTP request is cross-site (as defined in {{same-site-requests}} then exclude the cookie unless all of the following statements hold:

+        1.  `samesite-flag` is "Lax"

-        1. The HTTP request's method is "safe".
+        2. The HTTP request's method is "safe".

-        2. The HTTP request's target browsing context is a top-level browsing context.
+        3. The HTTP request's target browsing context is a top-level browsing context.

 Note that the modifications suggested here concern themselves only with the